Closed captioning: Real-time captioning

 Real-time captioning, a process for captioning live broadcasts, was developed by the National Captioning Institute in 1982.
-As developed in 1992, real-time captioning used stenotype operators who are able to type at speeds of up to 375 words per minute provide captions for live television programs, allowing the viewer to see the captions within two to three seconds of the words being spoken.
+As developed in 1992, real-time captioning used stenotype operators who are able to type at speeds of up to 375 words per minute in order to provide captions for live television programs, allowing the viewer to see the captions within two to three seconds of the words being spoken or non-speech elements being displayed.

 Improvements in speech recognition technology mean that live captioning may be fully or partially automated.
 BBC Sport broadcasts use a "respeaker": a trained human who repeats the running commentary (with careful enunciation and some simplification and markup) for input to the automated text generation system.
 This is generally reliable, though errors are not unknown.

 In the 1980s, DARPA sponsored a number of projects aimed at developing automatic speech recognition software.
 Much of this work was done by researchers at Carnegie Mellon University.
 In the 1990s, this program included a novel focus of using this technology for news transcription purposes.
 Later developments have yielded live, real-time AI-based captioning generating systems.